Education Keynote Speaker for Teachers, Administrators, and School Leaders

 Projector and Screen

-Steve incorporates PowerPoint slides and short video clips throughout the presentation.
-All slides are formatted in 16:9 widescreen format, so the projection system and screens should be configured for 16:9 display whenever possible.
+Steve uses PowerPoint slides and short video clips throughout the presentation.
+Please configure the projection system for 16:9 widescreen display.

 Computer Table on Stage